0xc0dec/solo/README.md

 ## About
-An engine/framework for my personal graphics/gamedev experiments.
+A framework for my personal graphics/gamedev experiments.

 ## Features
 * Object hierarchies/scene graph.